-If you’re lucky enough to know a local beekeeper, you may be able to pick up some raw, honey-scented beeswax with for a good price.
-However, before you get started on making homemade beeswax candles, lotion bars, reusable food wrap, food-grade crayons, calendula salve, homemade lotion or another project, be aware that unfiltered beeswax comes with bits of propolis and other debris that needs to be removed before it is used.
+If you’re lucky enough to know a local beekeeper, you may be able to pick up some raw, honey-scented beeswax for a great price.
+However, before you get started on making reusable food wrap, beeswax candles, lotion bars, food-grade crayons, calendula salve, lip balm, homemade lotion or another project, be aware that unfiltered beeswax comes with bits of propolis and other debris that needs to be filtered out before it’s used.

-Several of you have asked how to do that recently, so I’ve put together a quick tutorial for you.
-Here’s how to make your beeswax “project ready.”
+Several of you asked how to do that recently, so I’ve put together this quick tutorial for you.
+Here’s how to make your beeswax project ready.

 How To Filter Beeswax For Candle Making & Other Projects